-- Full or partial tuition for one 2-4 week term per summer
+- Partial Tuition for one 2-4 week camp term per summer

-- Potential to reapply for renewal throughout the lifespan of the camper
+- Potential to reapply for funding throughout the lifespan of the camper

-How Many Campership Applicants Can One Person Mentor?
+How Many Campership Applicants/Campers Can One Person Mentor?

-Serving as a Mentor for a Campership Applicant / Family could take a couple of hours per month.
-(See Mentor Responsibilities / Timeline below).
-We recommend that first-year Mentors, work with one Campership Applicant / Family.
+Serving as a Mentor for a Campership Applicant/Camper could take a couple of hours per month.
+(See Mentor Responsibilities/Timeline below).
+We recommend that first year Mentors, work with one Applicant Family.
 Veteran Recruiters may submit TWO new applications each year in addition to any renewals unless otherwise advised by JACF staff.
 Partnering Youth Organization Mentors may work with the number agreed upon between their organization and JACF staff.

-Camper Applicant will be 10 years old or older by June 1st in the year for which they are applying.
+- Applicant will be 10 years old or older by June 1st

-Camper Applicant will contribute in positive ways to the Camp community.
+- Applicant will contribute in positive ways to the Camp community

 MENTOR RESPONSIBILITIES / TIMELINE

-- interview Applicant using the Mentor Statement as a guide
+- interview Applicant to complete the Mentor Statement

-- view the JACF website and Associate Camp websites to identify camp and term preferences
+- view Camp Directory on the JACF website and Associate Camp websites to identify camp and term preferences

-A rolling deadline for First Summer and Renewal applications will continue until all Camperships have been awarded.
+- A rolling deadline for First Summer and Renewal applications will continue until all Campership funding has been awarded.

-NOVEMBER – JANUARY – Applications reviewed by Application Review Committee
+- Applications reviewed by JACF Application Review Team

-Campership Agreement or Denial letters mailed to the Campership Applicant / Family as well as the Mentor.
+- Campership Denial letters distributed to the Campership Applicant and Family as well as copied to the Mentor.

-Mentor follows up with the Camper and Family to ensure the Campership Agreement is signed and returned to the JACF Office in a timely manner.
+- Mentor follow up with awarded Camper and Family to ensure the Campership Agreement is signed and returned to the JACF Office by due date on letter.